Current potential patches: Discussion

 The access limits set by the method are approximate due to the use of surface currents.
 The use of filamentary coils would likely decrease access properties due to the inability of filamentary coils to produce the current distributions of current sheets.

+A source $1/R$ toroidal field was used here to generate $B_n$ on the plasma surface.
+Using toroidal field coils in a realistic coil set would slightly change the $B_n$ field by introducing toroidal ripple.
+Other work, not shown here, using helical coils and a helical current potential showed only small differences in the $B_n$ pattern and so were not included.

+Results could be improved further by using some degrees of freedom in the toroidal field coil set, though this is not the focus of this work.
+For example, toroidal field coils can remain planar but be shaped and tilted to account for some of the field shaping.
+Further, a minimal number of toroidal field coils could be found in conjunction with current potential patches minimizing toroidal field ripple to promote good access properties.

+A surprising result of this work is that low current density features in current potentials are associated with efficient placement of the coil, and conversely that high current density features inefficiently reduce the global $B_n$.
+This is not surprising in the context of efficient fields \cite{EFDs:2016}, though understanding its implication for filamentary coil design is important.
+For example, the coil design of Thea Energy \cite{Thea} uses grids of windowpane coils, analogous to a current sheet.
+This work suggests that when designing port space for such a design, it is more prudent to remove high-current windowpane coils than low-current coils.

-This method has a few direct applications.
+This method has many applications, a few of which we describe here.
 For one, coil sets consisting of simple toroidal field coils or helical coils in conjunction with windowpane coils can be generated using this method.
 In this case, contours of $\Phi_{SV}$ are the contours of windowpane coils.
 Second, a metric describing the amenability of an equilibrium to open-access coil sets could be derived.
-Further, equilibria which support good access properties could be simpler by not relying on complicated shaping currents throughout the winding surface to support them.
+Third, this method can be used to identify locations on the winding surface which may be replaced by ports.
+Fourth, though not the scope of this paper, alternative ways to generate shaping currents, such as using flowing liquid metal analogous to surface currents \cite{Kolemen:LMCurrents}, directly benefit from this method and provide a measure of maximal port space for such configurations.
+Fifth, this method can be applied to error field and toroidal ripple minimization in tokamaks.
+For example, the error field of the ITER toroidal field coil set could be measured and effectively mitigated using windowpane coils generated from current potential patches, or to minimize the toroidal field ripple between adjacent toroidal field coils.